evanpersinger/UWO-Agent/README.md

 ## Setup

+**Important:** The agent requires an OpenAI API key to function.
+Without it, the agent will not work.

 1. Create a `.env` file in the project root
-2. Add your OpenAI API key:
+2. Add your OpenAI API key (get one at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)):

 ```
 OPENAI_API_KEY=your_api_key_here